apache/accumulo-website/_docs-unreleased/getting-started/design.md

 ### Client

-Accumulo includes a client library that is linked to every application.
-The client library contains logic for finding servers managing a particular tablet, and communicating with TabletServers to write and retrieve key-value pairs.
+Accumulo has a client library that can be used to write applications that write and read data to/from Accumulo.
+See the [Accumulo clients documentation][clients] for more information.

 ## Data Management